MinchinWeb/exodus/README.md

 # exodus

-Build a Genealogy site from your Rootsmagic Database.
+Build a Genealogy site from your RootsMagic Database.

 ## Name

 Names are one of the hardest things to come up with, and in the age of Google, most of the simple and short ones have already been taken (as this one has too).
-Anyway, the idea is this program serves to take your genelogy data, currently captive on your local machine, and take it to the promised land of sharing!
+Anyway, the idea is this program serves to take your genealogy data, currently captive on your local machine, and take it to the promised land of sharing!